inkVerb/Guru/README.md

 # Pinker
 ## Learn Command Line Linux and Web Code via Vrk

-For more beyond this crash course, visit [http://tldp.org/](The Linux Documentation Project)
+For more beyond this crash course, visit [The Linux Documentation Project](http://tldp.org/)

 *First, you must have everything set-up and installed.*